17 Feb kaladi | kalari cheese recipe | famous food of jammu and kashmir

 Kaladi or also spell as Kalari (Maish Krej in Kashmiri language) is an authentic Dogra cuisine originated from the Ramnagar area of Udhampur district of Jammu province of Jammu & Kashmir State & is not available anywhere in the world.
-Raw Kaladi is now made in almost every sweet shop of Jammu.
+Raw Kaladi is now prepared in almost every sweet shop of Jammu on daily basis.

 What is Kalari / Kaladi

-This is the most tasty and legendary food of Jammu usually made from cow’s or buffalo’s milk, which is not to be mistaken as Mozzarella.
+usually made from cow’s or buffalo’s milk, kaladi is extremely tasty and legendary food of Jammu, which is not to be mistaken as Mozzarella.
 This is a ripened cheese which is a very dense & is usually sauted in its own fats.

 Popularity of Kaladi